derriqo/Personal-Gallery/README.md

 ---

 **User Story**
-As a user i want to be able to submit a one minute pitche and other users are able to vote on them and leave comments to give their feedback on them.
+As a user i want to beable to view posted photos .

 | Input | Output |
 | :---------------- | :---------------: |